-In dry and critical years, Sites Reservoir would provide an additional 250,000 to 300,000 acre-feet of cold-water pools to help critically endangered salmon and improve water quality conditions, according to the Sites Project Authority, the group of regional entities, water agencies and counties formed in 2010 to pursue the development and construction of the project.
+In dry and critical years, Sites Reservoir would provide help to preserve the cold water pools in Lake Shasta to help critically endangered salmon and improve water quality conditions in the Sacramento River, according to the Sites Project Authority, the group of regional entities, water agencies and counties formed in 2010 to pursue the development and construction of the project.

-The Sites Reservoir proposal first emerged as part of the second stage of the SWP in the 1980s.
+The Sites Reservoir proposal first emerged as part of the second stage of the State Water Project in the 1980s.
 The first stage was comprised of Oroville Dam, the California Aqueduct and the associated hydroelectric plants and pumping stations.
 All this infrastructure was built during the 1960s to mid-1980s to provide an annual water yield of 2.23 million acre-feet.

 Renewed interest in the Sites Reservoir project has been linked to diminished water supply and delivery shortfalls due to drought, Delta pumping restrictions, population growth and climate change in California.